-Consider using 'Like' to indicate which questions and comments you’d most like the course educators to answer!
+Consider using Like to indicate which questions and comments you’d most like the course educators to respond to!

 Moving through this week

-We’re hoping that you move through this week together, taking time to review and reflect on the week’s content, do the meditation practices and really solidify your learning before progressing to new materials and practices.
+We’re hoping that we’ll move through this week together, and we encourage you to take time to review and reflect on the week’s content, do the meditation practices and really solidify your learning before progressing to new materials and practices.

 Of course, you’re welcome to move through the course at your own pace and review any earlier steps at any time.